6.1. Grid Layout

 This setting forces all columns or rows to have a certain, manually specified width or height.

-Match Column Widths
+Harmonize Column Widths

-If one of those other styles has more columns than this style, one can choose whether to match this style’s columns with the leftmost or rightmost columns of the other style.
+If one of those other styles has more columns than this style, one can choose whether to harmonize this style’s columns with the leftmost or rightmost columns of the other style.
 It’s also possible to insert empty ghost cells for the missing columns, which can help with alignment.

-Match Row Height
+Harmonize Row Height

 This setting forces all rows to have the same height.
 The first option only affects cells inside the same block.
 The second option affects cells across all blocks with the same content style.
 This can be further broadened to include other content styles.